creativewild/VORP_API-docs/_posts/2019-08-08-characters-lua.md

 # ***VORP CHARACTERS***

-* This code gives you the players clothes and skin from the `server` side.
+* This code gives you, the players, clothes and skin from the `server` side.

 ```lua
 -- server side